Release Notes

 • File-based license key(s).

 1. Through the Tools->License Key Manager window in the GUI.
-This will store the server address under the ls.address key to the user configuration file.
+It will pop up on your first Robot start.
+This will store the server identification under the ls.address key to the user configuration file for permanent use.

-2. Specify the address through the --licenseserver CLI option.
+2. Another possibility is to specify the license through the --licenseserver CLI option.

 3. Solutions integrating Robot into 3rd party Java frameworks and/or applications may specify the license key path or a list of semicolon separated paths through the robot.licenseServer system property (since v4.4).
 It must be done before the ApplicationSupport class gets instantiated.
 This option is available since v4.4.